eterniti/patcher_compile_script/README.md

 TODO:
 - add something to locate a DBXV2 installation and copy the .dll there (this will be optional)
-- add some green/red/blue colors here and there to make this thing less ugly
+- add some green/red/blue colors here and there to make this thing less ugly (DONE)